 MAPPING MODERN SLAVERY: Thousands of women, men, and children in Texas are victims of modern slavery or human trafficking Researchers at the Institute on Domestic Violence & Sexual Assault want to change that.

 BREAKING THE CYCLE: Social work researchers at the Child & Family Research Institute study the needs of families with children with serious emotional disturbances and the resources available to them in Texas.

 A SHARED EFFORT TO RESTORE RUNDBERG: A collaboration with the Austin Police Department to use data-driven research in developing creative solutions to crime reduction and comprehensive strategies for community capacity-building in the Rundberg area of North Austin.

-AN ALTERNATIVE TO “ZERO TOLERANCE:” After two years of implementing Restorative Discipline, a middle school in San Antonio shows a sharp reduction in student conflicts and suspensions, and improved student performance.
+AN ALTERNATIVE TO “ZERO TOLERANCE:” After two years of working with the Institute on Restorative Justice & Restorative Dialogue to implement Restorative Discipline, a middle school in San Antonio shows a sharp reduction in student conflicts and suspensions, and improved student performance.